 PRECO Electronics proudly announces Fraley & Schilling's Michael Posz as the recipient of the 2017 Excellence in Safety Award.
 Posz, who took over as Fraley & Schilling's Director of Safety in 2016, has cultivated an existing safety culture with the introduction of new technology, increased education, and additional onboard training.
 The results of his efforts realized a 50 percent decline in incidents in 2017 for Fraley & Schilling while his organization has grown from 200 to more than 500 trucks.

-PRECO is honored to announce the finalists and top nominees for the 2016 Safety in Motion Award.
+PRECO is honored to announce the finalists and top nominees for the 2017 Excellence in Safety Award.
 This year’s nominees are an esteemed group of individuals who continually strive to increase safety for their fleets and the public.
 They represent some of the most respected professionals in heavy-duty industries.
-The awardee will be announced at the upcoming 2017 World of Concrete in Las Vegas, January 17-20.
+The awardee will be announced at the upcoming 2018 Work Truck Show in Indianapolis, March 7-9th.

 This year’s Consumer Electronic Show (CES) marked over 50 years of showcasing innovative technology to the world.
 There were more than 3,900 exhibiting companies, over 300 conference sessions, and 170k+ attendees from 150 countries.
 Needless to say, it is a very overwhelming experience!

 PRECO® Electronics, the global leader in heavy-duty collision avoidance solutions, has started accepting nominations for its seventh annual Excellence in Safety Award.
 The PRECO Excellence in Safety Award recognizes leaders of change that address safety with vigor, while using advanced safety initiatives and thinking outside the box to make roadways and worksites safer.